Androz2091/discord-giveaways/README.md

     if (command === 'start-giveaway') {
         // g!start-giveaway 2d 1 Awesome prize!
-        // will create a giveaway with a duration of two days, with one winner and the prize will be "Awesome prize!"
+        // Will create a giveaway with a duration of two days, with one winner and the prize will be "Awesome prize!"

         client.giveawaysManager.start(message.channel, {
             time: ms(args[0]),